lucques/system-config/doc/explanations.md

     - `.bashrc`: Runs `.shell-ordinary-rc`
     - `.profile`: Unclear when/whether executed.
 Keep for compatibility, runs `.shell-login-rc`.
     - `.xprofile`, `.xinitrc` never got executed

+## Static dotfiles
+- Every static dotfile config is stored in the `static/configs` dir as a YAML file, e.g. `t470p.yaml`, having the following structure:
+    ```
+    ---
+    components:
+    - component_a
+    - component_b
+    ```
+- Every component is a dir in the `static/components` dir, with a `files` subdir and a `config.yaml` of the following structure:
+    ```
+    ---
+    targets:
+        thunar: /home/luk/.config/Thunar
+        bashrc: /home/luk/.bashrc
+    ```
+- When storing, all files of a target get synchronized *to* the `files` dir.
+- When restoring, all files of a target get synchronized *from* the `files` dir.